Investors reluctant to back Monte Paschi's cash call

 Even if it succeeds in getting rid of these loans, however, it would be left with billion of euros of so-called "unlikely to pay" loans, meaning it could face further losses.

-A consortium of banks led by JP Morgan (JPM.N) and Mediobanca (MDBI.MI) has made a preliminary commitment to underwrite the bid for fresh cash.
+A consortium of banks led by JP Morgan and Mediobanca has made a preliminary commitment to underwrite the bid for fresh cash.

 However attempts to put the bank back on its feet have been dogged by uncertainty over the outcome of an upcoming constitutional referendum in Italy, and a competing search for fresh money from healthier Italian rival UniCredit.